Optimal Lipschitz Maps on One-holed Tori and the Thurston Metric Theory of Teichmueller Space: Partial stretch maps on ideal Saccheri quadrilaterals and one-holed tori

 The partial measured foliations on the two ideal Saccheri quadrilaterals, when they are glued together, define a measured foliation class $F$ on the torus with one boundary component.
 When the Teichm\"uller space of this surface with boundary is equipped with its Thurston boundary, we have the following:

-\begin{theorem} The geodesic ray $(S,h_t)$ defined in Theorem \ref{thm:pstretch} converges, as $t\to\infty$, to the projective class $[F]$ of $F$, considered as an element of Thurston's boundary of the Teichm\"uller space of the torus with one boundary component. \end{theorem} \begin{proof} The proof mimics the proof of Theorem 3.7 in \cite{Papa1988} which asserts a similar property in the case of the Thurston metric of a non-bordered surface.
-It is based on a double inequality \cite[Proposition 3.1]{Papa1988} comparing hyperbolic length and intersection number. \end{proof}
+\begin{theorem} The geodesic ray $(S,h_t)$ defined in Theorem \ref{thm:pstretch} converges, as $t\to\infty$, to the projective class $[F]$ of $F$, considered as an element of Thurston's boundary of the Teichm\"uller space of the torus with one boundary component. \end{theorem} \begin{proof}[Sketch of proof] The same argument used in the proof of \cite[Theorem 3.7]{Papa1988} which established the analogous property for a surface without boundary applies here.
+It is ultimately hinged on a double inequality \cite[Proposition 3.1]{Papa1988} comparing hyperbolic length and intersection number for all curves in $(S,h_t)$. \end{proof}